mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 3. **The Metrics MLCube:** This MLCube will be responsible for evaluating the performance of a model.
 It should be compatible with the reference model MLCube (i.e. the outputs of the reference model MLCube can be directly fed as inputs to this MLCube).
 A tutorial on how to implement metrics MLCubes can be found [here](../mlcubes/mlcube_metrics.md).

 For this tutorial, we have already implemented the three mlcubes for the task of chest X-ray classification.
 The implementations can be found here: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/chexpert_prep), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/xrv_chex_densenet), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/metrics).
-Assuming you cloned the MedPerf repository, these mlcubes can be found locally at the following locations relative to the MedPerf' root folder: `examples/ChestXRay/chexpert_prep`, `examples/ChestXRay/xrv_chex_densenet`, `examples/ChestXRay/metrics`.
+We have setup these mlcubes locally for you and can be found in your workspace folder under the names: `chexpert_prep`, `xrv_chex_densenet`, and `metrics`.

 ## 2. Develop a Demo Dataset